Mon-Fri, 7am-7:30pm; Sat-Sun, 7:30am-7:30pm

 F, G at Seventh Ave.

-Many of Colson’s desserts, such as the merveilleux cake, a deceptively simple combination of meringue, whipped cream, and chocolate shavings; a flourless chocolate cake; and a hot-chili-pepper tart can be ordered in larger sizes.
+Many of Colson’s desserts, such as the merveilleux cake, a deceptively simple combination of meringue, whipped cream, and chocolate shavings; a flourless chocolate cake; and a variety of tarts can be ordered in larger sizes.
 Whole quiches also are available.Recommended Dishes